A Traditional Chinese Medicine Approach to Autumn Alignment

 Clean your wardrobe and shelves, give away items that no longer serve you, and gift them to someone who needs them.
 Lungs rule the Wei Qi, which is the protective Qi, the Qi closest to the surface.
 Because autumn is the peak time for lungs, if the lung Qi is weak, we can be more susceptible to cold and flu, or as Traditional Chinese Medicine diagnosis goes, wind cold or wind heat.

-We been consuming, travelling, and living according to a pattern which perfectly coincides with current season, and prepares us for the next season.
-Each season it is necessary to attune ourselves to the energetics of our environment, so moving into the cooler months, diet should reflect what is available naturally around us, what earth is providing us with, is what will help our bodies be able to function appropriately and optimally in that season.
+We've been consuming, traveling, and living according to a pattern which perfectly coincides with current season, and prepares us for the next season.
+With each season it is necessary to attune ourselves to the energetics of our environment, so moving into the cooler months, diet should reflect what is available naturally around us, what earth is providing us with, is what will help our bodies be able to function appropriately and optimally in that season.

 For fall, we can start by gathering our scattered energy as this will make us feel warm on the inside; while, we adhere well to cold temperatures.